 Where Does the Name "Lycian" Come From?

-This orchid species is named after the ancient region of Lycia, once known as the “Land of Light.”
-Ophrys lycia was discovered in 1980 by Swiss botanist Jany Renz in a village cemetery.
-This paradise, renowned for its ancient sarcophagi and theaters immersed in nature, has unfortunately succumbed to construction driven by tourism.
+The Lycian orchid takes its name from the ancient region of Lycia, historically known as the "Land of Light."
+The species was first discovered in 1980 by the Swiss botanist Jany Renz and formally introduced to the scientific community.

 Why Is the Lycian Orchid Threatened?